Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: Introduction

-Over the past two decades, the theory of higher-order influence functions (HOIF), a higher-order generalization of classical (first-order) semiparametric theory, has been developed as a framework for constructing rate-optimal estimators for parameters like the ATE based on data collected from observational studies \citep{robins2008higher, robins2016technical, van2014higher, liu2017semiparametric, carone2018higher, liu2020rejoinder, van2021higher, liu2023hoif, liu2024assumption}\footnote{We recommend that readers interested in HOIF refer to the technical report \citep{robins2016technical} archived in 2016 by Robins and colleagues, rather than the 2008 version \citep{robins2008higher}, as the former corrects typos and errors found in the latter and contains additional details and results.}.
-Given the significant role of classical semiparametric theory in covariate adjustment methodologies, a natural scientific inquiry arises: can the higher-order influence function \citep{robins2016technical, van2014higher} of the ATE also inform the development of covariate adjustment methods in RCTs?
-In this article, we aim to provide a \textbf{positive} answer to this inquiry.
-To streamline our argument, we diverge from mainstream literature by focusing solely on the counterfactual mean for the treatment arm (and, by symmetry, the control arm) instead of the ATE.
-Scientifically, counterfactual means provide more information about the data than the ATE \citep{andrews2021model}.
-In stark contrast to the ATE \citep{robins1988confidence, aronow2014sharp}, the variances of counterfactual mean estimators are generally identifiable.
-However, to maintain focus on the primary message of this article, we will not delve further into this subtle issue.
+Over the past two decades, higher-order influence functions (HOIF) have been developed as a generalization of classical semiparametric theory to construct rate-optimal estimators for parameters like the ATE from observational data \citep{robins2008higher}.
+Given the significant role of classical semiparametric theory in covariate adjustment, a natural inquiry arises: \emph{can the HOIF of the ATE also inform the development of covariate adjustment methods in RCT?} In this paper, we provide an affirmative answer to this question.
+For ease of presentation, we focus solely on the treatment-specific mean in the treatment arm (and, by symmetry, the control arm) instead of the ATE.
+In our accompanying \texttt{R} package available on \href{https://cran.r-project.org/web/packages/HOIFCar/index.html}{CRAN}, the corresponding point and interval estimators of ATE are also available.